J. David Armstrong Jr.: College leadership

-Under Armstrong's leadership, Broward College has consistently been ranked among the top community colleges in the country.
-In 2017, the College was recognized as one of the top three community and state colleges in the nation when it was named a "Finalist with Distinction" by the Washington D.C.-based Aspen Institute.
+Under Armstrong's leadership, Broward College has been ranked among the top community colleges in the country.
+In 2017, the College was recognized as one of the top three community and state colleges in the nation when it was named a "Finalist with Distinction" by the Washington D.C.–based Aspen Institute.
 It also ranks second in a new list of the 50 Best Community Colleges for 2017 published by College Choice, a leading authority in higher education rankings and resources.
-Additionally, Broward College is consistently in the top 5 producers of associate degrees and the top producer of industry certifications in Florida for the last four years.
+Broward College is consistently in the top five producers of associate degrees and the top producer of industry certifications in Florida for the last four years.

 With a strong commitment to the community, a business owner’s understanding of the evolving workforce landscape and the changing role of higher education, President Armstrong has led a redesign of the College to focus on new programs that better address skills gaps for students and employers.
 Several workforce bachelor's degrees, for example, have been added in the fields of information technology, nursing, supply chain management, education, and aerospace science.

-In a challenging financial environment where colleges face state budget reductions, President Armstrong managed to balance the budget while prioritizing initiatives for student success.
+In a challenging financial environment where colleges face state budget reductions, Armstrong managed to balance the budget while prioritizing initiatives for student success.
 This includes spearheading programs that focus on the entire student experience from prospects to post-graduation.
 While most colleges and universities implemented significant cost increases to students, Broward College under his leadership increased tuition only once in the last five years, maintaining an affordable value and increasing number of programs with no textbook costs.

 Pathways@BC

-In addition to new technologies and leading-edge facilities, President Armstrong has helped pioneer a revolutionary change to the way students approach and interact with higher education.
+In addition to new technologies and leading-edge facilities, Armstrong has helped pioneer a revolutionary change to the way students approach and interact with higher education.
 In 2015, Broward College was selected as one of 30 institutions nationwide to participate in the Pathways Project, led by the American Association of Community Colleges (AACC).
 Dubbed Pathways@BC, this new academic model combines similar programs and concentrations into learning communities, called Pathways, and changes the way students connect their college experience to future careers with sustainable earnings.

 Campus expansion

-Under his leadership, Broward College has expanded access to higher education with new locations and improved facilities such as the Miramar West Center (Aug, 2014), a public private partnership that includes FIU, the state-of-the-art Health Sciences Simulation Center constructed in (Nov, 2014), a new Aviation Annex at North Perry Airport (Jan, 2017), and a soon-to-be-constructed downtown Fort Lauderdale complex in partnership with Stiles featuring class A office on Las Olas Boulevard.
-In addition, the College has continued to form international educational partnerships with centers and affiliates in Shanghai, Beijing, Vietnam, Sri Lanka, Peru, Ecuador, Colombia, Bolivia and others under development.
+Under his leadership, Broward College has expanded access to higher education with new locations and improved facilities such as the Miramar West Center (Aug, 2014), a public private partnership that includes Florida International University, the Health Sciences Simulation Center constructed in (Nov, 2014), a new Aviation Annex at North Perry Airport (Jan, 2017), and a soon-to-be-constructed downtown Fort Lauderdale complex in partnership with Stiles featuring class A office on Las Olas Boulevard.
+In addition, the College has continued to form international educational partnerships with centers and affiliates in Shanghai, Beijing, Vietnam, Sri Lanka, Peru, Ecuador, Colombia, Bolivia, and others under development.